Backlog and sprints

 Backlog view with many items collapsed behind a “Show more items” link in the middle

-Next to every work package listed in the backlog or sprint, you can access the More (three dots) menu, including the following options:
+Next to every work package listed in the Inbox backlog, backlog bucket, or sprint, you can access the More (three dots) menu, including the following options:

 • Open details view or fullscreen view of a work package.
 These options allow you to choose how much information (about the backlog item) you’d like to be displayed.